-A case review conference is held at the beginning and end of each weekday, and on two afternoons during the week.
+A case review conference is held at the beginning and end of each weekday.
 Attendance is mandatory for all available medical examiners and Fellows.
 All cases are reviewed where a Fellow has visited the scene.
-Problem cases, cases of interest, and pending cases are also presented.
+Problem cases and cases of interest are also presented.
+Fellows review an American Society of Clinical Pathology (ASCP) Check Sample® and discuss it in light of recent literature.
 The Fellow may also research a current case or review a forensic topic.

-Specialized consultations are available: neuropathologist (reviews cases twice each month and is always available for in-house consultation); cardiac pathologist (provides consultations with Fellows and staff on a regular basis); anthropologist (reviews skeletal remains at least four times per year and more often when necessary); forensic odontologist (on constant call and interacts with medical examiners on a regular basis).
+A consultant neuropathologist also reviews cases and about three times each month presents selected instructive cases.
+Our cardiac pathologist reviews consultations with Fellows and staff on a regular basis.
+Our consultant anthropologist reviews skeletal remains at least four times per year and more often when necessary.
+Our forensic odontologist is on constant call and interacts with medical examiners on a regular basis.